AdamIlnicki24/AdamIlnicki24/README.md

 # Clasicos

-I am a developer with commercial experience who built the non-commercial web application **Clasicos** using NestJS and Next.js.
+I am a developer with commercial experience who built the non-commercial web application **Clasicos** using NestJS and Next.js - https://clasicos.pl.

-## Test account
-E-mail:
-Password:

 ## What is Clasicos?